gichelli/disaster-response-data-science/README.md

 2. create model
 cd ..
 cd model
-run train_classifier.py (this will create the model)
+run train_classifier.py databasename modelname (this will create the model)

 3. run application
 cd ..
 cd app
 python run.py

-in the url type: http://localhost:8000/
+In the url type: http://localhost:8000/

 ## Application <a name="Results"></a>